Peter-8312/TextSimplifier/README.md

 # TextSimplifier
-A Java application that simplifies text by replacing complex words with simpler alternatives based on GloVe word embeddings.
+A Java-based **Text Simplifier** that processes a user-provided text file and replaces its words with synonyms from the **Google list of 1,000 most common English words**.
-This is a Java-based text simplification application developed for a project focused on natural language processing and user-friendly content delivery.
-The application takes in a text file, replaces complex words with simpler synonyms, and outputs a more readable version of the text.
+This is a text simplification application developed for a project focused on natural language processing and user-friendly content delivery.
+The application takes in a text file, replaces words with synonyms, and outputs a simplified version of the text.

 ## 📚 Project Overview

-The goal of this project is to simplify written English by replacing less common words with synonyms drawn from the [Google-1000 most common words](https://github.com/first20hours/google-10000-english).
+The goal of this project is to simplify text with embeddings and swap words with synonyms drawn from the [Google-1000 most common words](https://github.com/first20hours/google-10000-english).
 Word similarity is computed using **GloVe word embeddings**.

 ---

-## 🚀 Features
+## 🚀 Features/How It Works

-- Reads a plain text file
-- Analyzes and identifies uncommon words
-- Replaces words with semantically similar and more common synonyms
+- The application reads and processes the text content.
+- It attempts to **replace each word** in the text with a **simpler synonym** based on the 1,000 most common English words.
 - Outputs the simplified text to a new file

+  This application combines **file I/O**, **string manipulation**, and **word similarity matching** to produce a version of the original text that is (potentially) easier to understand.

 ---